croner-i-web/progression-framework/frameworks/engineering/mobile.md

         criteria:
           - "Provide valuable input to proposals from their team"
           - "Proactively improve modules, services, systems and codebases they encounter, 'this doesn't make sense, I'm going to do something about it'"
-          - "Contribute to scaling engineering hiring (e.g. leads calls, does onsite interviews)"
+          - "Contribute to scaling engineering hiring (e.g. lead calls, do onsite/online interviews)"
-          - "Build simple tools or iterates existing tools for the benefit of all engineers"
+          - "Build simple tools or iterate existing tools for the benefit of all engineers"
       - level: 4
         criteria:
           - "Positively influence engineers in the wider org"
           - "Maintain documentation on things they know the most, make it easy for future engineers to interact with systems/code"
-          - "Clear blockers for junior team members, provide context/guidance, or knows how to escalate"
+          - "Clear blockers for junior team members, provide context/guidance, or know how to escalate"
           - "Ask why.
 Does not take truths for granted unless they understand exactly where they are coming from (especially with regards to regulation, compliance, etc)"
           - "Drive changes to engineering practices with well-reasoned arguments and a 'strong opinion, weakly held' mentality"
           - "Shape the direction of systems designs with less experienced engineers"